Malta Towns & Villages

 Banks, Bureau De Change, ATM's: A few available

-Beaches: Nearest beach is Ghadira Bay, Malta's longest sandy beach (1 mile from village), which is long and narrow with sand and clean shallow water ideal for small children.
+Mellieha Beach: Nearest beach is Ghadira Bay, Malta's longest sandy beach (1 km from village), which is long and narrow with sand and clean shallow water ideal for small children.
 There are water sports facilities and numerous beach bars.
 The main road runs alongside the beach and at weekends it is likely to be over crowded.

 Public transport: Regular and frequent buses from Valletta and several other towns and village connections.